 Ideas for Families in Reading, PA

 A collection of John Updike’s writings and memorabilia are held at the Reading Public Library at 100 South Fifth Street and may be accessible if you call ahead to schedule a visit.
 Meanwhile, kids can stay on the “rabbit” theme by using the library’s catalog to do a scavenger hunt to find all the books about rabbits or with rabbit characters in their children’s collection.
-Try Peter Rabbit, “Rabbit” from Winnie the Pooh, The Velveteen Rabbit, Bugs Bunny, The Tortoise and the Hare, and see how many you can get.
+Try Peter Rabbit, “Rabbit” from Winnie the Pooh, The Velveteen Rabbit, Bugs Bunny, The Tortoise and the Hare, and see how many you can find.

 This is the tenth stop on our Pennsylvania Author Adventures Trail.